 DS: What motivates you to workout with such intensity and consistency?

 I wasn’t aware of the impact working out had in my life until it brought me out of an abusive relationship.
 I was tired of feeling depressed and compensating my feelings with food so I stepped into an old gym and rediscovered my love for moving.
 It felt as if I was living in black and white and then suddenly, life became brighter and all these colors started to appear.
 I was happy again and my mind was no longer captive to my insecurities.

-AC: I maintain a health friendly kitchen.
+AJ: I maintain a health friendly kitchen.
 To overcome cravings, I stock my fridge and pantry with healthy food.
 The logic is simple, you are more likely to make healthier food choices if you have healthier options.

-Set Goals.
+2. Set Goals.
 I am not on top of my diet 100% every day, but what keeps me going is setting short-term and long-term fitness goals.
-A diet goes hand in hand with my fitness goals so if I fall off, I just remember my short-term goals to keep me motivated.
+A diet goes in hand with my fitness goals so if I fall off, I just remember my short-term goals to keep me motivated.
 For example, if I want to lose 10lbs then I would break it into a 60-day goal and aim for losing 1-2 lb. a week.

-Sacrifice.
-In order for me to reach my goals I had to learn the power of saying no. No to happy hours, no to late dinners, even skipping out on dessert.
+3. Sacrifice.
+In order for me to reach my goals I had to learn the power in saying no. No to happy hours, no to late dinners, even skipping out on dessert.
 Instead of feeling like I’m missing out on having fun, saying no empowers me and brings me closer to my goal(s).